1.7 Growth, Delays, and Tipping Points

 Example 2: The Earth's population is currently close to 7,832,000,000 and is growing at ~1.05% annually.
 When will it double if the rate stays the same?
 Answer: 70/1.05 = 66.6 years

-When we discussed couplings in systems, we mentioned that such causal connections exist when A affects B in either positive or negative way, but we did not pay much attention to how fast that happens.
+When we discussed couplings in systems, we mentioned that such causal connections exist when A affects B in either a positive or negative way, but we did not pay much attention to how fast that happens.
 Some changes can be almost instantaneous (or at least seem like that).
 For example, clouds moving across the sky immediately change the flow of solar energy coming down to earth, and suddenly we feel cooler, or if the sunlight is used for electric generation, the voltage of the solar panel quickly drops.
 But other changes may take minutes, hours, days, years, and even millennia.
 That essentially means we have a delay between the cause and its effect.

 Examples of systemic delays are multiple.
 Here are just a few: